Skip to main content

 A more advanced use case is when you want to let users create a record, but you also want one or more of the fields to be populated automatically based on values in a dependent field.

-For example, let’s say your inside sales team’s typical quarterly quota is one fourth of their customers’ revenues from last year, increased by 10%.
+For example, let’s say your inside sales team’s typical quarterly quota is one fourth of their customers’ annual revenues, increased by 10%.
 Because that simple formula doesn’t always apply, you want to prefill the opportunity amount with the value, but also let the user modify it.
 Create an action so your users can modify the field quickly and efficiently without going to the full opportunity record page.

 To create this sample action, you follow the same steps as before for creating the opportunity quick action.

-1. From the Object Manager in Setup, click Account, then Buttons, Links, and Actions.
+1. From the object management settings for accounts, go to Buttons, Links, and Actions.

 2. Click New Action.